Project-MONAI/MONAI/docs/source/highlights.md

 ### 1. Cache IO and transforms data to accelerate training
 Users often need to train the model with many (potentially thousands of) epochs over the data to achieve the desired model quality.
 A native PyTorch implementation may repeatedly load data and run the same preprocessing steps for every epoch during training, which can be time-consuming and unnecessary, especially when the medical image volumes are large.

-MONAI provides a multi-threads `CacheDataset` and `LMDBDataset` to accelerate these transformation steps during training by storing the intermediate outcomes before the first randomized transform in the transform chain.
+MONAI provides a multi-thread `CacheDataset` and `LMDBDataset` to accelerate these transformation steps during training by storing the intermediate outcomes before the first randomized transform in the transform chain.
 Enabling this feature could potentially give 10x training speedups in the [Datasets experiment](https://github.com/Project-MONAI/tutorials/blob/master/acceleration/dataset_type_performance.ipynb).
 ![digital pathology](../images/cache_dataset.png)

 ### 2. Cache intermediate outcomes into persistent storage